06 Jul Upgrade Your Kitchen or Start Again?

 It is not until you start removing doors, shelves, fixtures and fittings that you see what shape the carcass is in underneath.
 Often a well loved and used kitchen is not in the same shape structurally as when you installed it!

-This is due to the weights and usage the carcass has endured but also issues such as, delamination, damp damage or even vermin in an older house, may all have played a role in the general wear and tear on the carcass.
+This is due to the weights and usage the carcass has endured, but also issues such as, delamination, damp damage or even vermin in an older house.
+These issues may all have played a role in the general wear and tear on the carcass.

 Mix and match

 Upgrading an older lower end kitchen with bespoke doors can work well but in our experience, often the existing carcasses are not designed to hold solid wood doors and fixtures and fittings.
 This method can then actually damage your kitchen structure, again costing you more money.

 If you simply change the doors and cabinets, you can’t really use the opportunity to sort out the little niggles in your kitchen that you’ve just learnt to get around.
 Maybe it’s the sink plumbing that you can’t really reach, the cooker hood extractor not working properly, worktops drowning in kitchenware or that one faulty ring on the hob.
 Imagine everything working, having enough storage for all your clutter and not struggling to access any of it.
 Tempting isn’t it!

 The truth is that a beautiful bespoke kitchen will maximise your space and you’ll achieve a style and practicality which are just not possible with an upgrade of a few elements.
 We’ve also found that you’ll spend nearly the same amount as you would on a large upgrade.
 So a new kitchen, designed, project managed and installed for you, won’t necessarily cost you more.